Arunvarghese10/Arunvarghese10/README.md

-👋 Hello there, I’m Arun Varghese
+👋 Hello there, myself Arun Varghese

 👀 I’m interested in Data based analysis, modelling and predictions.